 Full-color, vinyl Stewardship Banners for outdoor use and fabric Stewardship Banners for indoor use are available from the Department of Stewardship, Outreach & Evangelism for a nominal cost.
-These banners incorporate the graphic and current theme of the stewardship materials.
+These banners incorporate graphic and current theme of the stewardship materials.
+Banners from past years are also available.